Star Wars Holiday Special: International broadcast

 The program was seen in Canada on CTV on the same evening as the CBS broadcast.
 Toronto CTV station CFTO-TV aired the program at 7 pm, an hour earlier than seen on the nearest American outlet, WIVB-TV in Buffalo, New York.
 It was also distributed and seen in Australia and New Zealand.
+In Australia it was repeated multiple times on local stations between 1979 and 1984.
 It aired in France on January 1, 1980, on TF1, in a shortened 72-minute version, dubbed in French.